Abdul-AA/Predicting-the-Physical-Form-of-Polymer-Samples/README.md

 # Model Interpretability/Explainability
 - While XGBoost models are not inherently interpretable as there are multiple trees in the ensemble, model explainability frameworks such as SHAP and LIME can be used to understand the model's decisions.
-The feature importance plot provides insight into the most significant features influencing the model's decisions.
+While, the feature importance plot provides insight into the most significant features influencing the model's decisions, model explainability frameworks will reveal how the model arrives at its decisions based on the features.

 # Threats to Validity
 - Limited test data: The model's performance in production may differ from the test results, as with any ML model.
 It is evident in the learning curve above that the performance of the model is quite unstable, as shown by the width of the shaded area representing the cross-validation score.
 This instability suggests that the model may be sensitive to the particular subset of data it is trained on and tested against, indicating a potential variance problem that could affect its reliability in production.